puregorill/JSC64/README.md

 <br />

-C64 Studio: The C64 Studio is a Commodore development system for Windows on the PC.
+C64 Studio is a Commodore development system for Windows on the PC.

-VICE: ("Versatile Commodore Emulator", for Windows also WinVICE) is a program that can execute programs for Commodore's 8-bit computers, e.g. the C64, the PET, VIC20 and much more.
+VICE ("Versatile Commodore Emulator", for Windows also WinVICE) is a program that can execute programs for Commodore's 8-bit computers, e.g. the C64, the PET, VIC20 and much more.

-ACME: ACME is a free crossassembler.
+ACME is a free crossassembler.
 It supports NMOS 6502 and more processors.

 <br />